Alfred Cooke: Career

 Out of the Merivale club, Cooke was described as "a fine halfback, exceptionally quick at getting the ball away from the scrum and also a powerful and accurate line kicker".

 Cooke had a short career, playing just three seasons for the Canterbury province.

 Cooke played for Canterbury in their game against the touring New South Wales side, which was won 11-3.
 Based on this performance Cooke was selected for the All Blacks side to play the tourists in the unofficial "test" match just two days later.
 The match was lost 8-6.

 This was his only appearance for the national side.

 Personal and death

 Cooke was an auctioneer by occupation.

 His younger brother, Reuben, was an All Black in 1903.

-Unfortunately, Cooke died in 1900, three years before his brother would make his All Black debut.
+Cooke died in 1900, three years before his brother would make his All Black debut.
 He was shot accidentally by a friend whilst being part of a shooting expedition at Lake Ellesmere / Te Waihora.